-My first lessons in oil painting technique came from reading 'Richard Schmid Paints the Landscape' in which he demonstrates different ways of starting with the application of a thin paint layer called a block-in.
-Since then I have followed his methods almost exclusively and my paintings have been done in a style that closely resembles alla prima.
+My first lesson in oil painting technique came from reading 'Richard Schmid Paints the Landscape' in which he demonstrates how to start a painting with the application of a thin paint layer called a block-in.
+Since then, I have followed his methods exclusively and my paintings have been done in a style that closely resembles alla prima.

-In this article I describe some of the ways in which I've extended this method in order to get me into the heart of the painting more quickly.
+In this article I describe some of the ways in which I've extended this method to get me to the heart of the painting more quickly.

 Until now, I've mostly done the block-in as a thin monochromatic wash, that is, with paint that's thinned with lots of solvent to the point where it's semi-transparent.
 A normal paint layer is then applied over the top.

 I've now changed things around a bit.
-I still work over some kind of preliminary underpainting (done with Gamblin Fast Matte) because I think dark areas are easier to handle when there's a dark color underneath them.
+I still work over a preliminary underpainting (done with Gamblin Fast Matte) because dark areas are easier to handle when there's a dark color underneath them.

 A layer of thick paint (with undiluted medium) is subsequently added.

 Center Field.
 9x12, oil on linen panel.
 2019.